mmore500/waves/blog/_posts/2021-04-30-2021-onboarding-checklist.md

 *Thanks to [@alackles](https://github.com/alackles) for contributing the following section.*

-State and federal income tax is NOT likely being withheld from these stipends.
+*Unless* you are a MSU student, state and federal income tax is NOT likely being withheld from WAVES stipends.
-(If you live in East Lansing there local income tax may also apply.)
 This means you will likely need to self-withhold taxes.

 This is a complex and annoying process; I've had to do it several times, so I'm here to help if you need any info or guidance.